 Living Shores AquariumGlen

-Living Shores Aquarium is an indoor, Year-round, adult, family and group friendly attraction located in Glen New Hampshire.
+Living Shores Aquarium is an indoor, year-round, adult, family and group friendly attraction located in Glen, New Hampshire.
 Explore over 32,000 square feet of interactive exhibits and activities.
-Touch Stingrays and bamboo sharks as they glide along our tide pools, watch tropical fish like Blue Tang swim through the warm Caribbean waters, then, step into our fully immersive aviary where you can interact with colorful lorikeets - they may event land on your shoulder to say hello!
-Living Shores Aquarium is an ADA compliant facility, has on-site dining and a gift shop.
+Touch Stingrays and bamboo sharks as they glide along the tide pools, watch tropical fish like Blue Tang swim through the warm Caribbean waters, then, step into the fully immersive aviary where you can interact with colorful lorikeets - they may even land on your shoulder to say hello!
+Living Shores Aquarium is an ADA compliant facility, and has on-site dining and a gift shop.

 Moose Brook State ParkGorham